lisabrolin/HeatCue/README.md

 # HeatCue
-Heating sock for body scan meditation.
+A code snippet for a heating sock which assists in body scan meditation.
+Written in Audrion 1.6.11 for LilyPad Simblee BLE board.